Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

-You can use hexadecimal notation for integer values in expressions by preceding the value with 'h', as in A=h3E8, which is equivalent to A=17.
+Binary notation can be used for integer values in expressions by preceding the value with 'b', as in A=b10001, which is equivalent to A=17.
 This is particularly handy for bit-mapped values such as Multi-Channel Stream selection, like Center#N=b10001.
 Values are limited to 32 bits.

 The built-in constants pi and e may be used in any numeric expression where a variable or constant can be used.
-(They can not be used in string expressions.)
 They have 80-bit precision.

 Macro expressions may use the following arithmetic operators:

 + Add - Subtract (or negation) * Multiply / Divide ^ Power % Modulus (remainder after division) >> Right binary shift << Left binary shift

 Note: Division by zero yields "infinity" (roughly 10^4932) with the sign of the numerator.
 Zero divided by zero gives a unity result by default.
 You can change the 0/0 behavior to give zero or "negative infinity" via the Posn#Z command.